Coding4DevelopersByShenthuri/Elora/docs/OFFLINE_SLM_SETUP.md

 ## 🎯 Overview

-Speak Bee uses **Small Language Models (SLMs)** that run entirely offline in your browser.
+Elora uses **Small Language Models (SLMs)** that run entirely offline in your browser.
 The app includes:

 - **Whisper.cpp** for offline speech-to-text (STT)
 - **Transformers.js** with DistilGPT-2/GPT-2 for conversation and feedback